abedit/Assessment/README.md

 ## Instructions to run

-The following instructions were tested in a new environment (created a new user on my local machine and set up Android Studio as well as git)
+The following instructions were tested in a new environment (created a new user on my local machine and set up Android Studio as well as git).

 - Install Android Studio from [here](https://developer.android.com/studio)
 - Install Git from [here](https://git-scm.com/downloads)
-- Clone the repository using `git clone https://github.com/abedit/AldiAssessment.git`
+- Clone the repository using `git clone https://github.com/abedit/AldiAssessment.git` in a command line.
 - The Android Studio will make sure to download the SDK version 35 but in case it isn't, make sure to use the SDK helper tool in Android Studio to download the proper components.
 More info [here](https://developer.android.com/tools/releases/platforms)
 - Plug an Android device (mobile or tablet) and run